bkuhn/talks/University-of-Nebraska-2013/academia.markdown

 + FLOSS communities are notoriously difficult to engage with.

 + Purely industry-centered &ldquo;communities&rdquo; are common.
-      + But designed merely as a trade associations.
+      + But designed as a trade associations.

 + What's the space in-between academia &amp; industry in FLOSS:
       + The FLOSS 501(c)(3) non-profit organizations.